Laulajatar/my-oblivion-mods/README.md

 Takes a few of the unused vanilla shivering isles weathers and puts them into the rotation.
 Mania/Dementia weather isn't clearly divided anymore, chances for the corresponding weathers are higher in the right region, but all weathers can happen everywhere.
 Actually not fully sure if they are *unused* so could have weird effect if they are used in a scene/script.
-Also needs some finetuning of the colors.
+Nights are 50% darker.

 ## Ambient Dungeons